-One challenge in spontaneous report databases is report duplication.
+Another challenge in spontaneous report databases is the quality of the information provided and adherence to reporting rules; for this reasons comprehensive and multi-faceted quality activities are often an integral part of these systems (see Detailed guide regarding the EudraVigilance data management activities by the European Medicines Agency Rev 1 for an example).
+One aspect of the data quality activities regards report duplication.
 Duplicates are separate and unlinked records that refer to one and the same case of a suspected ADR and may mislead clinical assessment or distort statistical screening.
 They are generally detected by individual case review of all reports or by computerised duplicate detection algorithms.
-In Performance of probabilistic method to detect duplicate individual case safety reports (Drug Saf 2014;37(4):249-58) a probabilistic method highlighted duplicates that had been missed by a rule-based method and also improved the accuracy of manual review.
+In Performance of probabilistic method to detect duplicate individual case safety reports (Drug Saf.
+2014;37(4):249-58) a probabilistic method applied to VigiBase highlighted duplicates that had been missed by a rule-based method and also improved the accuracy of manual review.
 In the study, however, a demonstration of the performance of de-duplication methods to improve signal detection is lacking.
-The FDA have also implemented probabilistic duplicate detection in the FAERS and VAERS databases.
-A novel feature is an attempt to use narrative text analysed via NLP methods as demonstrated in Using Probabilistic Record Linkage of Structured and Unstructured Data to Identify Duplicate Cases in Spontaneous Adverse Event Reporting Systems (Drug Saf 2017;40(7):571–58).
+The EMA and FDA have also implemented probabilistic duplicate detection in their databases.
+A novel feature is an attempt to use narrative text analysed via NLP methods as demonstrated in Using Probabilistic Record Linkage of Structured and Unstructured Data to Identify Duplicate Cases in Spontaneous Adverse Event Reporting Systems (Drug Saf.
+2017;40(7):571–82).

 Chapters IV and V of the Report of the CIOMS Working Group VIII ‘Practical aspects of Signal detection in Pharmacovigilance’ present sources and limitations of spontaneously-reported drug-safety information and databases that support signal detection.
 Appendix 3 of the report provides a list of international and national spontaneous reporting system databases.